 Selecting and grooming a franchise quarterback may feel like a hit-or-miss endeavor, but the high reward that comes with getting that pick right often leads to quarterbacks being pushed up draft boards despite the associated risk.
-My latest mock draft had five quarterbacks selected in the first round.
-If that holds true, this year’s class would become only the second—along with the 2018 class—with a five-quarterback Round 1 since the turn of the century.
-Since 2000, there have been 247 quarterbacks drafted in total, an average of 12.35 per year.
+Based on my latest mock draft, four quarterbacks are selected in the first round.
+There has been only one draft over the past seven years with more than three quarterbacks selected in the first round.

-Leading LSU on a title run while facing seven top-10 opponents along the way, Burrow broke SEC passing records—5,671 yards and 60 touchdowns—and won the Heisman Trophy.
-Burrow’s precise accuracy and elite decision-making was on display all season as he completed more than 70% of his pass attempts in every game except against Clemson (521 total yards, six total TDs and no turnovers).
-Always composed under pressure, Broadway Jeaux manipulates the pocket well to elude the pass rush and uses his mobility to extend plays while always keeping his eyes downfield.
-Although Burrow will turn 24 as a rookie and possesses good (but not great) arm strength, his competitive drive and toughness (he once “begged” to be put on kickoff team), in addition to his accuracy and intelligence, make him a safe bet to be the first overall pick in the draft.
+Leading LSU to an undefeated season despite facing seven top-10 opponents along the way, Burrow broke SEC passing records—5,671 yards and 60 touchdowns—and ran away with the Heisman Trophy.
+Burrow’s precise accuracy and elite decision-making was on display all season as he completed more than 70% of his pass attempts in every game but his last (521 total yards, six total TDs and no turnovers against Clemson).
+Always composed under pressure, Burrow manipulates the pocket well and uses his mobility to extend plays while always keeping his eyes downfield.
+Although Burrow will turn 24 as a rookie and doesn't have elite arm strength, his accuracy, intelligence, competitive drive and toughness makes him a safe bet to be the first overall pick in the draft.

-Herbert is a four-year starter with a prototypical frame.
-The ball really jumps out of his hand and his plus mobility adds another dimension to his game.
-His overall passing numbers—3,471 yards and 32 touchdowns—were career highs as a senior.
-While he has as much pure arm talent as any quarterback in this class and is highly intelligent (won the Campbell Trophy), he has had a propensity to lock onto his initial read(s) and hasn’t shown the consistency you’d like to see from a likely top-10 pick.
-The pre-draft process is off to a good start for Herbert, who was named Senior Bowl MVP and practice player of the week.
+A four-year starter, the ball really jumps out of Herbert’s hand and his plus mobility adds another dimension to his game.
+While he has as much pure arm talent as any quarterback in this class and is highly intelligent (won Campbell Trophy), he has had a propensity to lock onto his initial read(s) and hasn’t shown the consistency you’d expect from a potential top-10 pick.
+The Senior Bowl MVP built upon his momentum in the pre-draft process with a good showing at the combine.

 Despite high expectations after a strong 2018 campaign, Love threw nearly as many interceptions (17) as touchdowns (20) in 2019.
-Some of that regression can be attributed to the coaching change and supporting cast (Utah State had only two returning offensive starters in 2019, including Love), but he pressed at times and often made ill-advised throws.
+Some of that regression can be attributed to the coaching change and supporting cast (only two returning offensive starters in 2019, including Love), but he pressed at times and often made ill-advised throws.
 The epitome of a high-risk, high-reward prospect, Love has a cannon for a right arm with the movement skills to extend and make plays.

 Transferring from Georgia, Eason has two full seasons as a starter—2016 at Georgia and 2019 at Washington.
-With ideal size, Eason has the confidence to throw into tight windows and the ball flies off his hand when he lets it rip.
+With ideal size (6'6", 231 pounds), Eason has the confidence to throw into tight windows and the ball flies off his hand when he lets it rip.
 At the same time, not every throw needs to be a fastball.
-While returning to school in 2020 would have made sense for continued development, there’s a reasonable chance that a team with a vertical passing attack takes a chance on Eason in the first round.
+While returning to school in 2020 would have made sense for his continued development, there’s a chance that a team with a vertical passing attack takes a chance on Eason in the first round.